chromebookapps/browser/README.md

-# Welcome to my Free PC Browser Games & Tools
+# Browser Apps for Chromebook users

 To **see** an updated list with direct links [Click here](https://hubjohnny.github.io/)